-

 PDPL

-Article 19 of the PDPL applies to all controllers of personal data and requires them to take the necessary organizational, administrative and technical measures and means to ensure the preservation of personal data, including when it is transferred, in accordance with the provisions and controls specified in the implementing regulations which are yet to be published.
+Article 19 of the PDPL applies to all controllers of personal data and requires them to take the necessary organizational, administrative and technical measures and means to ensure the preservation of personal data, including when it is transferred, in accordance with the provisions and controls specified in the final implementing regulations (as of 2023).

 Cybersecurity